chinarjoshi/englizsh/README.md

 # englizsh
 A zsh plugin that defines 4 keybindings to intuitively interface with any command-line GPT program.
-The idea is to toggle the contents of the shell buffer between natural language and shell command and directly execute natural language using GPT as the translator.
+The idea is to toggle the contents of the shell buffer bidirectionally between natural language and shell command, and directly execute natural language using GPT as the translator.
+*This means it can fully replace google for looking up the right command, and replace man/tldr for learning what a command does.*

 ## Usage